The Reality Check: Auditing Your Trade-offs

 Why I Started Measuring in "Cartons and Tanks"

 When you’re balancing the needs of a busy household, every dollar has a job.
 If I'm looking at a $60 pair of shoes that I want but don't strictly need, my CFO brain needs to see the trade-off clearly.
-In the 2026 economy, $60 isn't just a number; it’s over 16 full cartons of eggs or nearly 21 gallons of gas.
+In the 2026 economy, $60 isn't just a number; it’s over 15 full cartons of eggs or over 19 gallons of gas.

 When you see a purchase through that lens, the "spending fog" clears.
 It’s not about deprivation; it’s about making a solid, data-backed decision.
 If those shoes are worth 16 cartons of eggs in the fridge or a tank and a half of gas to you?
 Buy them with a clear conscience.
 If they aren’t?
 You’ve just plugged a "leak" in your budget.